5 Tips to Get Your Child Into a Reading Routine

 “Using a calendar where the child can document the number of minutes and the days they read can make it visual for them,” says Burke.
 “Read with your child at least one night a week in the special spot your child has created.”

 Monthly reading trackers are a great way to keep kids accountable for their reading habits, not to mention they're fun and satisfying to fill in.
 Your child will feel a real sense of accomplishment when they successfully complete a month's worth of reading.
-Download our reading habit trackers — we have one for November, and another for December — to help you and your child monitor their progress.
+Download our free reading habit trackers — we have one for November, and another for December — to help you and your child monitor their progress.

 4. Talk About It